kiwigrid/helm-charts/charts/influxdb-backup/README.md

 ## Installing the Chart

-To install the chart with the release name `my-release`:
+To install the chart with the release name `influxdb-backup`:

 ```bash
 helm upgrade --install influxdb-backup kiwigrid/influxdb-backup